Joy Johnson (university administrator): Research program

 Johnson’s research program is geared toward promoting health and modifying health-related behaviour.
 In particular, women and men exhibit different health behaviours and react differently to drugs and other therapies.
 Medical devices or other equipment physically fit the sexes differently.
 Ignoring these differences compromises treatment quality.

 One reason for ignoring sex differences in drug therapies, for example, is the standard of controlling for extraneous variables such as hormones.
 This is done in order to attribute health changes to the drug being tested.
 Because female hormones fluctuate more than do males’, experiments typically use male subjects.
 This results in comparatively little data about how women respond to the same drug therapies, which compromises women’s health.

+SFU football controversy

+On April 4, 2023, Johnson presided over the shutdown of the SFU football program.
+Johnson cited “ongoing uncertainty” for the cancellation for the program.
+At the time, SFU had a complete roster, coaching staff and a 2023 schedule to play their final season in the Lone Star Conference (LSC).
+The Texas-based LSC chose not to renew its affiliation with SFU.

+SFU had engaged Bob Copeland from McLaren Global Sports Solutions to assess and evaluate possible directions for the football program.
+In his report, Copeland concluded that the university had no viable path to participate in the NCAA or compete in the United States.
+He also noted that rejoining U Sports — the governing body for Canadian university athletics — would involve significant costs and offered no assurance of success.

+The result of the decision to cancel the program resulted in 76 returning players and 14 signed recruits losing roster spots for the 2023 season.
+The move to cancel the program has been criticized for its negative impact on student-athletes and lack of transparency in consultation with stakeholders and the university community.
+In response to the cancellation, an injunction against the university was filed in the BC Supreme Court by five affected football players.
+The injunction was rejected on the grounds that the plaintiffs "failed to satisfy the legal requirements under governing case authorities."